Helping Developing Countries

 Have you any unwanted, in-date insulin in your fridge?

 IDDT is the UK arm of an Australian organisation, ‘Insulin for Life’ [IFL].
-IFL is a not-for-profit organisation which collects unwanted, unopened, in-date insulin and test strips to send developing countries as part of a humanitarian aid programme.
+IFL is a not-for-profit organisation which collects unwanted, unopened, in-date insulin and test strips to send to developing countries as part of a humanitarian aid programme.
 Details of IFL can be found by visiting www.insulinforlife.org

 Under agreed protocols, IDDT collects and sends unwanted insulin and other diabetes supplies to clinics in developing countries for distribution to children and adults with diabetes who cannot afford insulin and treatment they need to stay alive.
 IDDT ensures that any insulin and supplies you donate will reach the developing countries in need of our help.